This Azure article will discuss how to connect to SQL server from Azure Data Studio. Along with that, we will also discuss a few other topics.

 - How To Connect To Azure SQL Database

-Well, in this article, we discussed how to connect Azure Data Studio to SQL server and Azure SQL database.
-Thanks for reading this article, Hope it helps !!!
+This article discussed how to connect Azure Data Studio to the SQL server and Azure SQL database.
+Thanks for reading this article.
+I hope it helps !!!